West-Michigan-AWS-Users-Group/DocuWiki/README.md

 This app is configured with ECS exec.
 Initial setup requires configuration of user credentials, which can be accomplished via a bash shell in the ECS Fargate container.
 [Install the SSM plugin, for the AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

-To log into the container, use the following command:
+To log into the container, use the following command after deploying CDK
 ```
-aws ecs execute-command --cluster <cluster-name> --task <task-id> --container <container-name> --command "/bin/bash" --interactive
+./ecs-exec.sh <ecsClusterId>
 ```